bekaarcoder/notes-app-ts/README.md

 ## Overview

 A full-stack **Note Taking application** built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This application allows users to create, read, update, and delete notes with user authentication and password reset functionality.
-The frontend is developed with Vite, React Router, react-hook-form, and Bootstrap for a responsive and intuitive user interface.
+The frontend is developed with Vite, React Router, React Context API, react-hook-form, and Bootstrap for a responsive and intuitive user interface.
 The backend utilizes Express.js with mongoose for seamless database connectivity.
 Nodemailer is integrated for secure password reset features.

 ## Table of Contents